ahems/MyToDoApp/infra/README.md

 Deploys Azure Key Vault for secure storage of application secrets and configuration values.

+**Uses Azure Verified Module:** `avm/res/key-vault/vault:0.13.3`

 **What it does:**

-- Creates an Azure Key Vault with RBAC authorization enabled
+- Deploys an Azure Key Vault using AVM with RBAC authorization enabled
-- Adds RBAC role assignments for the managed identity (`Key Vault Secrets User`)
+- Configures built-in role assignments for the managed identity and admin user
+- Both assigned the `Key Vault Secrets User` role via AVM's roleAssignments parameter
 - Stores secrets for all sensitive configuration values

 **Why it's needed:**